Back to Newsletters

 March 29, 2025

-As I’ve seen, Many designers start freelancing because it gives them freedom: no boss, no office, just a laptop and creativity.
+Many designers start freelancing because it gives them freedom.
+No boss, no office, just a laptop and creativity.

 However, that same freedom comes with pressure.
-When you have to figure out everything on your own—clients, finances, systems, and growth as a freelancer—it can be overwhelming.
+You have to figure out everything on your own.
+Clients, finances, systems, growth.

-Because when things aren’t in place, you feel like nothing is working.
-And results?
-You have no clients and leads but nothing works, even when you try harder.
+When things aren't in place, you feel like nothing is working.
+You have no clients and leads.
+Nothing works, even when you try harder.

 Define your services

-Most portfolios struggle because they try to do everything—logos, websites, apps, branding, and so on.
-When clients want to work with you and land on your site, they get confused.
+Your portfolio tries to do everything.
+Logos, websites, apps, branding, and so on.
+When clients land on your site, they get confused.
 You come across as a jack of all trades, and that's when confidence drops.

 Make a simple portfolio